mmomtchev/sqlite-wasm-http/README.md

 This project is inspired from [@phiresky](https://github.com/phiresky/)/[sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs) but uses the new official SQLite WASM distribution.

-The new features planned for 1.0 compared to the original project are:
+It includes a number of improvements over the first version:
 * Based upon what will probably be the industry reference (backed by SQLite and Google)
 * Supports multiple concurrent connections to the same database with shared cache

   The shared cache version uses `SharedArrayBuffer` which requires that the server hosting the JS code sends [`Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers](https://web.dev/coop-coep/) (aka CORS 2).

-* Simplified sync version without support for concurrent connections that does not require `SharedArrayBuffer`
+* Simplified fall-back version without support for sharing cache between worker threads that does not require `SharedArrayBuffer`
 * Aims to support all bundlers out-of-the-box without special configuration

 You can see a [live demo of the shared cache version here](https://sqlite-wasm-http.momtchev.com/).

-The [Github Pages live demo](https://mmomtchev.github.io/sqlite-wasm-http/) uses the sync backend since as of March 2023 Github Pages does not support cross-origin isolation.
+The [Github Pages live demo](https://mmomtchev.github.io/sqlite-wasm-http/) uses the sync backend since as of March 2023 Github Pages still does not support cross-origin isolation.

 Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module

 You can check [test/integration](https://github.com/mmomtchev/sqlite-wasm-http/blob/main/test/integration) for examples for the various environments that are currently tested and supported.

-# Node.js compatibility

 Node.js is fully supported but requires `web-worker` and `fetch` available in Node.js 18.x+.

-Check [`test/setup.ts`](https://github.com/mmomtchev/sqlite-wasm-http/blob/main/test/setup.ts) which is used to setup the `mocha` environment for everything that is required.
+If you intend to use Node.js only for bundling without using SQLite in a standalone application, then the minimum required version is Node.js 16.x.

+# Status

+Experimental

+# Usage

+If you are not already familiair with [@phiresky](https://github.com/phiresky/)/[sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), there is a brief presentation in the [Overview](#Overview) section.

-# Page size
+## Page size

 It is highly recommended to decrease your SQLite page size to 1024 bytes for maximum performance:
 ```